rat10/nng/querying.md

 ### what to expect with WITH clause

-Query modifiers are introduced by a 'WITH' clause and use the provided semantics identifiers, e.g. LITERAL, INCLUDED, REPORT, OPAQUE:
+Query modifiers are introduced by a 'WITH' clause and use the provided semantics identifiers, e.g. LITERAL, RECORD, REPORT, OPAQUE:
 ```sparql
 SELECT ?s
 WHERE  { ?s ?p :Superman }